Travel overseas often? Think deep vein thrombosis (DVT) only strikes senior citizens? Think again.

 ECONOMY CLASS SYNDROME

 The company has developed a podcast of upper body and leg exercises to help prevent blood clots from forming during extended air travel.
-The MP3 podcast can be downloaded for free here.
+The MP3 podcast is no longer available.

 What tips do you have for long haul airplane travel?